Data and charts are up to the 18th week of 2026.

-There have been an additional 2 moths appearing in the record so far in 2026.
-One is Early Moth, who is classed as a winter moth and started it's flight season in 2025, and Spring Usher, who is also classed as a winter moth.
+There have been an additional 3 moths appearing in the record so far in 2026.
+The latest is Small Eggar, who put in an appearance in week 12.
+Previously, Early Moth, who is classed as a winter moth and started it's flight season in 2025, and Spring Usher, who is also classed as a winter moth.
 Being winter moths, their figures add to the 2025 winter tally.
 In the case of Spring Usher, this moth is a bit of an anomaly, as it is considered that it may fly from one year to the next, but has never actually risen before the new year.
 It's demise is what so often ushers in spring

 There are two light traps in use at Pitsford Reservoir Nature Reserve.
 One is adjacent to the reservoir and has reeds and grassland nearby.
 The 2nd is situated in light woodland.
 The traps are about 50 metres apart.